 - Remove the black cap on the tip of the syringe.
 Don’t let anything, including your fingers, touch the tip once the cap is off.
 If anything touches the tip of the syringe, you must throw it away.

 - Remove the needle from its package.
 Don’t remove the protective cap from the needle.
-Do not let anything, including your fingers, touch the needle.
+Don’t let anything, including your fingers, touch the needle.
 If anything touches the needle, you must throw it away in the sharps container.

 - Twist the needle onto the base of the syringe using a clockwise (to the right) motion.